 If you are in an auto accident, you should follow the rules in this EOC, including the rules for obtaining care in an Emergency.
-Remember that all follow-up care must be received from an In-Plan Provider.
+Remember that if you wish to receive the In-Plan level of benefits, all follow-up care must be received from an In-Plan Provider.
 If you are not sure if a Provider that you are being referred to is an In-Plan Provider, please check your Provider Directory, visit healthnewengland.org, or call HNE Member Services.